top of page

 Step 11: Appraisal & Clearing Conditions

 After that all-important home inspection, it's time for the appraiser to take center stage!
 Think of them as the referees of the home-buying world; they’re here to ensure you're not paying a penny more than the Fair Market Value.
-Yeah, lenders don't like risk and your dream home is their collateral.
+This step helps to protect not just the lender but your interests as well.
 If the appraiser's numbers come in lower than expected, don't hit the panic button!
 This is your golden ticket for another round of negotiations with the seller.
 Collaborate with your agent and attorney to address these requirements promptly, clearing the way for a smooth loan approval process.

 Step 13: Title